 Gamma-hydroxybutyrate – or GHB – was first synthesized as an anesthetic in the 1960s, and as a fat-burner and muscle-builder in the1980s.
 By the early 2000s, however, it had earned the moniker, “Liquid Ecstasy”.
 Usually sold as an odorless, colorless, slightly salty liquid that induces a brief yet powerful sense of euphoria, GHB can put the user into a coma in a matter of minutes when mixed with alcohol.

 GHB’s popularity amongst young women and party-goers mark the most recent stage of its evolution as a drug.
-It was first known as one of many, “Date Rape” drugs, and was often slipped into the drinks of many of its victims before becoming popular at chemsex parties.
-Today, the drug is found wherever young adults gather, the popular selling point being, “No Sugar, No Calories, and No Hangovers” (another selling point is that the drug leaves the system within hours, making it difficult to test for, even in the case of a fatality).
+It was first known as one of many “Date Rape” drugs and was often slipped into the drinks of many of its victims before becoming popular at parties.
+Today, the drug is found wherever young adults gather, the popular selling point being, “No Sugar, No Calories, and No Hangovers”.
+(Another selling point is that the drug leaves the system within hours, making it difficult to test for, even in the case of a fatality.)

-On a neurological level, GHB acts similarly to how depressants such as alcohol and benzos (diazepam, lorazepam and others) work, which is alarming because this puts GHB in a risk category all its own, way above other party drugs.
+On a neurological level, GHB acts similarly to how depressants such as alcohol and benzo drugs (diazepam, lorazepam, and others) work, which is alarming because this puts GHB in a risk category all its own, way above other party drugs.
 Users become nonresponsive and are vulnerable to assault or – even worse – may stop breathing altogether.

 There is evidence that GHB is harder to withdraw from than heroin.
-Shaking, anxiety, paranoia and – eventually – complete delirium ensues, making it challenging to withdraw from GHB alone without medical attention.
+Shaking, anxiety, paranoia, and – eventually – complete delirium ensue, making it challenging to withdraw from GHB alone without medical attention.
 And withdrawal symptoms happen in rapid succession; a user can enter delirium within six hours.

 Party Drugs and Addiction